 By Robert Wheeler

 It is now widely accepted that the fundamental purpose of life is to live, survival.
 It is built into life, either by a mysterious creator or by an equally mysterious evolution process.
 Yet it is also accepted that our human lives are limited.
 For each of us, our physical life will probably cease within ninety years.
 There is some speculation that we have something like consciousness or soul that may survive, but we can not count on it.
 Is there some other way we can survive?

 A part of the survival trait built into us is reproduction.
 This is an indirect form of survival by passing on some of our genetic make-up to successors.
 Because of our sophisticated cognitive abilities, we can also pass on something of ourselves through influencing other people.
 This is not only for individuals, but also for increasing our biological species and social culture.
 History shows that there has always been a continual development of our species with the emergence of radically improved abilities to survive and reproduce.
 So, a good way to fill our goal of survival is through contributing to our human species survival.

-There are problems with this, though, because it is widely accepted that life as we know it will cease to exist in about two billion years.
+There are problems with this, though, because it is widely accepted that life as we know it will cease to exist in about a billion years.
 By then the sun will have expanded to such an extent that the ultimate in global warming will occur and physical life on earth will be extinguished.
 Science and most religions predict this demise for our current species.
 Most religions provide for the emergence of a new form of life in a different form of reality.
 Science is not so optimistic, but from an objective point of view there is hope that comes from a study of history.